 Vital societal functions, such as energy supply, rail transport, and research, increasingly rely on digital systems and technology, making it necessary to focus on the critical ICT infrastructure that supports those functions.

-2. Increased level of skills and management commitment
+2. Improving and prioritising levels of skills and management

-In government authorities and businesses, cyber security requires top management commitment to make security a more integral part of the management function, and this requires the right skills.
-However, small and medium-sized enterprises, in particular, lack the skills and resources to implement appropriate security measures.
+In government authorities and businesses, cyber security requires top management commitment to make security a more integral part of the management function, and ensuring this requires the right skills.
+However, particularly small and medium-sized enterprises lack the skills and resources to implement appropriate security measures.
 Moreover, there is a cross-cutting challenge in recruiting and retaining employees with relevant cyber and information security skills.
-Thus, there is a need to increase the supply of professional skills if security is to be raised across the board.
+Thus, it is necessary to increase the supply of professional skills if security is to be raised across the board.

 Additionally, there is also a need for initiatives to promote better skills within the Danish population generally.

 3. Strengthening cooperation between the public and private sectors

 The ability to share knowledge and experience on cyber and information security incidents is essential in achieving a high level of security.
 For this reason, it is necessary to strengthen cross-sectoral collaboration to become even better at sharing knowledge and learning from each other.
 Government agencies also need to be better at using data from reports to disseminate knowledge about threats and vulnerabilities.

 There is a high demand for centralised consultancy, and there is a need to strengthen capacity and the overall advisory support of government agencies to meet this demand.

 With regard to people and businesses, they may currently find it difficult to know where to turn and what advice they need if they are exposed to phishing attempts and hacking.
 Residents can get advice from the Agency for Digital Government through the national identity theft hotline, which was established in 2021.
 However, there is a need for broader help and consultancy for both people and businesses.